-- involve the participation of a student or a group of students at an eligible event, either: - an in-person or virtual STEM engagement event, activity or competition in Australia or New Zealand (where permitted by COVID-19 restrictions) - a virtual STEM engagement event, activity or competition hosted overseas (student/s to participate remotely from Australia). - have at least \$1,500 in eligible expenditure - be related to the pursuit of a STEM field that promotes student engagement in STEM-related disciplines, or participation in STEM-based competitions.
+- involve the participation of a student or a group of students at either: - an eligible in-person or virtual STEM engagement event, activity or competition hosted in Australia or New Zealand (where permitted by COVID-19 restrictions) - an eligible virtual STEM engagement event, activity or competition hosted overseas (students to participate remotely from Australia). - have at least \$1,500 in eligible expenditure, as per section 3.1 - be related to the pursuit of a STEM field that promotes student engagement in STEM-related disciplines, or participation in STEM-based competitions.